johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

   - Pins 4,5,6,7,A0,A1,A2,A3 are used for input or output
   - Pins A4 & A5 are the servo pins

+You must have the arduino powered by a separate power supply other wise you will damage your PC com port.

 ### AVR4Servo8IO use the pins in a different order
   - Pins 4,5,6,7,8,9,A0,A1 are used for input or output